habedi/multi-vector-hnsw/docs/README.md

         // The distance for item 1 is min(|1-2|+|2-2|, |10-9|+|10-9|) = min(1, 2) = 1
         // The distance for item 2 is min(|8-2|+|8-2|, |1-9|+|3-9|) = min(12, 14) = 12
-        // So, item 1 should be the closest.
+        // So, item 1 should be the closest System.out.println("Search results:");
-        System.out.println("Search results:");
         results.forEach(System.out::println);
     }